xj413/computer-vision-/readme.md

 | No faces detected | Ensure good lighting, face the camera directly |
 | High CPU usage | Increase `ANALYSIS_INTERVAL` or use GPU backend |

----

-## License

-MIT License - Feel free to use in commercial projects.